itsToggle/plex_debrid/README.md

   - "text" : we will give each release a rank accoring to which match group its in.
 - lastly we define wheter to rank the releases in ascending or descending order.

+You can now test out your current sorting rules in the scraper settings.

 Lets make some rules:
 ### Example resolution sorting:
 We want to download releases up to our prefered resolution of 1080p.